Guide to Rules of Tennis Serve | Improve Your Game

 Rules of Tennis Serve

 Tennis, a quick and exciting sport, offers a great way to stay active while having fun.
-One of the most important aspects of the game is the tennis serve.
+One of the most important aspects of the game is its serve technique.
 Whether you want to engage in a casual match with friends or compete in professional tennis tournaments, understanding the rules of the serve is essential.

 The serving order determines which player has the opportunity to start the game, and the serving player must hit the ball within the designated area on the tennis court.
 With different types of serves, players have the chance to strategize and gain an advantage in a point.
 So, let’s delve deeper into the intricacies of tennis serve and enhance our tennis skills on the court.